Wikia/guidelines/Fandom Creator/JavaScript.md

 **Requirement Level:** MUST

 Similar to the public class instance methods, instance fields do not need to be set in the constructor.
-All instance fields should be initialized in the root of the class.
-Fields should _always_ be declared as "instance fields" over setting them in the constructor (even when a constructor is required for other reasons).
+All instance fields must be initialized in the root of the class.
+Fields must be declared as "instance fields" over setting them in the constructor (even when a constructor is required for other reasons).

 Babel ultimately transpiles them _nearly_ the same code (https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) Which is a current stage 3 proposal to add to javascript (https://github.com/tc39/proposal-class-fields)